Distributed Learning Dynamics for Coalitional Games: ANALYSIS OF THE COALITION PROPOSAL ALGORITHM

-\begin{proposition} Following the Coalition Proposal Algorithm for a game $(N,v)$, starting from any environment state $(\mathbf{a},{\mathcal{C}})\in \Omega(v),$ the environment state stays in $\Omega(v)$. \end{proposition} \begin{proof} First, starting from any state $(\mathbf{a},{\mathcal{C}})\in \Omega(v),\ a_i\geq v(\{i\})$ for all $ i \in N$ and $\sum_{i \in S}a_i \leq v(S)$ for all $S \in \mathcal{C}.$ In the next iteration, only the proposing player changes its aspiration.
+\begin{proposition} Following the Coalition Proposal algorithm for a game $(N,v)$, starting from any environment state $(\mathbf{a},{\mathcal{C}})\in \Omega(v),$ the environment state stays in $\Omega(v)$. \end{proposition} \begin{proof} At any iteration, if a state $(\mathbf{a},{\mathcal{C}})\in \Omega(v),$ then $\ a_i\geq v(\{i\})$ for all $ i \in N$ and $\sum_{i \in S}a_i \leq v(S)$ for all $S \in \mathcal{C}.$ In the next iteration, only the proposing player changes its aspiration.
 The proposing player can only increase its aspiration if $\sum_{i \in S}a_i +\delta \leq v(S)$ is satisfied for its proposed coalition $S$, which can possibly be the same as its old coalition.
 All coalitions that do not include the proposing player are either dissolved or have no change in their members' aspirations.
-Hence, in the next iteration, $\sum_{i \in S}a^+_i \leq v(S)$ for all $S \in \mathcal{C}^+.$ Finally, the proposing agent cannot decrease its aspiration beyond its singleton coalition value.
-In conclusion, if the environment is in a feasible environment state at one iteration, then following the Coalition Proposal Algorithm, the environment stays in a feasible environment state for the next iteration. \end{proof}
+Hence, the next iteration's state, $(\mathbf{a}^+,{\mathcal{C}}^+)$, still satisfies $\sum_{i \in S}a^+_i \leq v(S)$ for all $S \in \mathcal{C}^+.$ Furthermore, if the proposal fails, the proposing agent cannot decrease its aspiration beyond its singleton coalition value and the rest of the agents do not change their aspirations, therefore, $a^+_i$ remains greater than or equal to $ v(\{i\})$ for all $i\in N$.
+Accordingly, if the environment is in a feasible environment state at one iteration, then, following the Coalition Proposal algorithm, the environment stays in a feasible environment state for the next iteration. \end{proof}